-OTHER COURSES FOR MCAT PREPARATION:

-Psychology and Sociology: While these are not yet prerequisites for most health professions schools, one or both is highly recommended; regardless, preparation will be necessary for an MCAT.
-If you choose to prepare at Dartmouth, Psych 1 will give you much of the Psychology material you need and Sociology 1 or a health-related Sociology course could give you the material you need.
-Consult with your pre-health advisors; there may be other ways to learn this material at Dartmouth, or on your own.
+OTHER COURSES FOR MCAT PREPARATION: Psychology and Sociology: While these are not yet prerequisites for most health professions schools, one or both is highly recom¬mended; regardless, knowing the material will be necessary for the MCAT.
+If you choose to prepare at Dartmouth, Psych 1 gives you much of the Psychology material you need and Sociology 1 or a health-related Sociology course could give you the sociology material you need.
+Consult with your pre-health advisors; there may be other ways to learn this material at Dartmouth or on your own.